-Incline Dumbbell Chest Fly: How To Do, Muscle Worked & Form
+Incline Dumbbell Chest Fly: How To Do, Muscles Worked

-If you want to build more thickness, muscle, and strength in your upper chest you need to add this incline dumbbell chest fly exercise to your chest workout.
+If you want to build more thickness, muscle, and strength in your upper chest, you need to add an incline dumbbell chest fly to your chest workout.

-The Incline DB chest fly, a bodybuilding favourite, is an isolation exercise and is usually performed after big compound lifts, like the bench and incline press.
+The Incline chest fly is an isolation exercise usually performed after big compound lifts, such as the bench and incline press.
+This is a great way to strengthen your chest after doing bench presses.

 • Dumbbell One Arm Incline Fly